-On 26 April 2018, the Conference of German Data Protection Authorities (German DPAs) released a highly criticised position paper on the applicability of the German Telemedia Act (TMA) after 25 May 2018 (Position Paper, available in German here).
+On 26 April 2018, the Conference of German Data Protection Authorities (German DPAs) released a highly criticised position paper on the applicability of the German Telemedia Act (TMA) after 25 May 2018 (Position Paper).
 The Position Paper clearly states that tracking and profiling cookies now require informed prior opt-in consent.

 Webtracking is governed by the General Data Protection Regulation (GDPR) as well as the ePrivacy Directive.
 The ePrivacy Directive is currently being revised.
 A new ePrivacy Regulation was supposed to enter into force in tandem with the GDPR on 25 May 2018, but it is delayed and we do not expect it to enter into force before the end of 2019.
 The German legislator has not updated the TMA due to the upcoming ePrivacy Regulation.